Is Colmar France Worth Visiting + Photo Diary

 Zurich Airport (ZRH) and Paris (CDG) are both 2.5 hours via train.
 Expect to have at least one or two transfers.

-Whether you're coming directly from the airport or taking the train/bus from another European city, you'll be walking distance to Colmar's city center.
+Whether you're coming directly from the airport or taking the train/bus from another European city, you'll be within walking distance of Colmar's city center.
+It's about 20 minutes from the train and bus station to most hotels in the city center.

 How to get around Colmar